MikkelHJuul/ld/README.md

 # ld
-Lean database - it's a simple-database, it's just an `rpc`-based server with basic CRUD. which can ingest any `value` and store it at a `key`, it only support rpc, via `gRPC`.
+Lean database - it's a simple-database, it's just an `rpc`-based server with basic CRUD. which can ingest any `value` and store it at a `key`, it only supports rpc, via `gRPC`.
 The encoded binary message is stored, and served without touching the value on the server-side.
-To that end it is mostly a `gRPC`-cache, but I intend it to be a more general building block;
+To that end it is mostly a `gRPC`-cache, but I intend it to be a more general building block.

-The database operate only on `key`-level if you need secondary indexes you needed to maintain two version's of the data or actually create the index (`id'`-`id`-mapping) table yourself.
+The database is operating on "key"-level only.
+If you need secondary indexes you needed to maintain two versions of the data or actually create the index (`id'`-`id`-mapping) table yourself.
+Some key-value databases offer more solutions than this; this does not, and will not, offering too many solutions most often lead to poorer solutions in general.

 There is no Query language to clutter your code!
 I know, awesome, right?!